Paint Booth LED Lighting: C1D1 & C1D2 Guide

 Vector Series — C1D2 linear (outside the booth)

-Our workhorse Class I Division 2 linear for the area just outside the booth — mixing rooms, parts staging, and egress paths within the hazardous envelope.
+Vector is our workhorse Class I Division 2 linear for the area just outside the booth — mixing rooms, parts staging, and egress paths within the hazardous envelope.

 - Where it fits: within 1.5 m of an open-face booth, mixing/prep rooms, paint kitchens